marketlandscape/marketlandscape.github.io/risk-level/index.md

 ## What the risk level measures

 Risk level expresses situational downside risk in the current market context.
 It answers a practical question: if Bitcoin were to experience a drawdown on the order of 30% from current levels, how severe could the downside be for a given asset or asset class under current conditions?
 It is not a probability estimate, not a volatility measure, and not a trading signal.
 It describes downside amplification under stress rather than forecasting price movements.
+The risk level is a complementary indicator that adds downside severity context to the navigation index and sharpens its interpretation.

 ## Bitcoin as the stress anchor